Club Renaissance: History

 Marketing of the Club Renaissance began in December 2004.
 The project was officially announced the following month, by developers Diversified Real Estate Group and Downtown Redevelopment Group.
 Club Renaissance would consist of a 60-story condominium tower with 950 units.
 Las Vegas mayor Oscar Goodman noted the $150,000 starting price for condominiums in the project, saying, "I like the affordability of it."
-Philippe Pageau-Goyette, the president of Diversified Real Estate Group, planned for Club Renaissance to be the least-expensive high-rise condominium in the Las Vegas Valley, and said 95 percent of the project's inhabitants would be local residents: "I don't want to go after luxury, I want to go after locals.
+Philippe Pageau-Goyette, the president of Diversified Real Estate Group, planned for Club Renaissance to be the least-expensive high-rise condominium in the Las Vegas Valley, and said 95% of the project's inhabitants would be local residents: "I don't want to go after luxury, I want to go after locals.
 As of right now, we have no competition in the locals affordable market.
 A lot of guys are doing luxury."

 The project was planned for a 1.5-acre parcel owned by Diversified, located at the southeast corner of Casino Center Boulevard and Bonneville Street in downtown Las Vegas.
 The target demographic consisted of young professionals who wanted to live in the downtown area.
 The Club Renaissance was one of several new projects being built in the downtown area, which was seeing a surge in redevelopment.
 Downtown Las Vegas was chosen for the project because of the area's large employee base, including lawyers.

 The entire project would cost $300 million, and would include 20000 sqft of retail space, located on the first floor.
 Other amenities on the lower floors were to include restaurants, a food market, child day care, and dry cleaners.
 An additional 78000 sqft of office space would be located on the 13th and 14th floors, with condominium units beginning on floor 15.
 The top two floors were to include a private club and fitness center.
 The building would include several floors of parking, with a total of 1,400 spaces.